 Everyone has germs in their bodies called bacteria and viruses.
 There are “good bacteria” that help keep us healthy, but viruses usually make us sick.

-Antibiotics are powerful medications that can fight infections and save lives by killing bacteria in your body.
+Antibiotics are powerful medications that can fight bacterial infections and save lives by killing bacteria in your body.
 While antibiotics can help cure your bacterial infections, they won’t help you fight a virus like a cold or the flu – and taking an antibiotic when you don’t need it can have serious consequences.

 The good news?
 If you know the difference between bacteria and viruses – and when it’s appropriate to take antibiotics – you can fight infections properly and feel better the healthy way.